-Nursing is a challenging and rewarding career for those interested in hands-on healthcare.
-An online nursing degree allows students to earn an education within a flexible learning environment that complements a busy schedule.
-Overall, the U.S. Bureau of Labor Statistics (BLS) predicts national employment growth for RNs will rise at a rapid rate of 15% between 2016 to 2026.
-Nursing is a lucrative career in Minnesota, where an entry-level RN located in Minneapolis averages an annual income of $51,412 – $76,147.
-Critical care, labor and delivery, psychiatric, and cardiac monitoring nursing positions pull in the highest salaries within the state.
+Nursing is a challenging and rewarding career for those interested in healthcare.
+An online nursing degree allows students to earn an education in a flexible learning environment that complements a busy schedule.
+The U.S. Bureau of Labor Statistics (BLS) predicts the national employment growth rate for registered nurses (RN) to rise at a rate of 15% between 2016 to 2026.
+Nursing is a lucrative career in Minnesota, where an entry-level RN located in Minneapolis averages an annual income of $50,126 - $75,415.
+Critical care, labor and delivery, psychiatric, and cardiac monitoring nursing positions earn the highest salaries within the state.

 Opportunities to train and work in nationally recognized hospitals like the Mayo Clinic make attending nursing school in Minnesota even more appealing.
 Nursing students in the state also have the opportunity to work at Abbott Northwestern Hospital and St. Cloud Hospital.
-All of these hospitals boast excellent nurse staffing, a high high nurse-to-patient ratio.
-Minneapolis-St. Paul area (together with nearby Bloomington, Wisconsin) employs 36,540 nurses, making it the ninth-highest employer of nurses in the country.
-Those interested in pursuing this exciting career should consider one of the online RN programs in Minnesota.
+All of these hospitals boast excellent nurse staffing and a high nurse-to-patient ratio.
+Minneapolis-St. Paul (together with nearby Bloomington, Wisconsin) employs 36,540 nurses, making it the ninth-highest employer of nurses in the country.
+Those interested in pursuing this exciting career should consider an online RN program in Minnesota.

 How to Become a Nurse in Minnesota

 Nurses in Minnesota follow the same process as their counterparts in other states, but with some differences relating to procedures and licensing costs.
-The Minnesota Board of Nursing allows nurses to receive their licence through either examination or endorsement.
+The Minnesota Board of Nursing allows nurses to receive their license through either examination or endorsement.
 New nurses must take an examination after they complete nursing school in Minnesota.
-Nurses who received their licence from bordering states (North Dakota, South Dakota, Wisconsin, or Iowa) may practice with their home state’s licence if they do not plan to work in a nonhealthcare agency such as a school or correctional facility.
+Nurses who received their license from bordering states (North Dakota, South Dakota, Wisconsin, or Iowa) may practice with their home state’s license if they do not plan to work in a nonhealthcare agency such as a school or correctional facility.

 Choosing the correct nursing program in Minnesota depends on personal career goals and financial resources.
-Nursing in this state requires at least an LPN certificate to practice, through limited opportunities exist with this title.
+Nursing in this state requires at least an LPN certificate to practice, though limited opportunities exist with this title.
 Most nurses earn either an ADN or BSN before earning their license.
-There are many online RN to BSN programs in Minnesota for those who already hold a nursing license that want to earn a bachelor’s degree.
+There are many online RN-to-BSN programs in Minnesota for those who already hold a nursing license and want to earn a bachelor’s degree.
 For students wanting an advanced degree in nursing, an on-campus or online MSN program in Minnesota ensures steady career growth and higher pay.
 The MSN degree also provides a foundation for students who want to become a nurse practitioner (NP).
 For students looking to teach nursing or reach top leadership positions, the DNP degree helps achieve this goal.
-The PhD in Nursing provides another option, and focuses more on scholar-based inquiry and research, with a required teaching component.
+A Ph.D. provides another option and focuses more on scholar-based inquiry and research, with a required teaching component.

 Online nursing degrees provide an excellent option for working students who need a flexible learning format.
-Common prerequisites for an online nursing schools in Minnesota include anatomy, physiology, microbiology, and statistics.
-Online BSN programs in Minnesota often take four years to complete or less if the program is accelerated.
+Common prerequisites for an online nursing school in Minnesota include anatomy, physiology, microbiology, and statistics.
+Online BSN programs in Minnesota often take four years to complete, or less if the program is accelerated.
 Advanced online nursing degrees like an MSN take two to three years to finish.
-DNP students graduate in tan average of three to six years, depending on the program.
+DNP students graduate in an average of three to six years, depending on the program.

-The two main components of achieving a nurse licence include passing the nationwide NCLEX-RN board exam (or NCLEX-PN for LPNs), and then receiving licensure within the state the student wishes to practice in.
+The two main components of achieving a nurse's license include passing the nationwide NCLEX-RN board exam (or NCLEX-PN for LPNs), and then receiving licensure within the state the student wishes to practice in.
 The NCLEX-RN requires a $200 registration fee.
-The exam gives students up to six hours to complete it, including a short tutorial and two optional breaks.
-Minnesota’s licensure fees for LPNs and RNs cost $105.
-The exam focuses on four main topics taught in RN programs in Minnesota, including safe effective care environment, health promotion and maintenance, preventative healthcare, and psychosocial integrity.
+Students have six hours to complete the exam, including a short tutorial and two optional breaks.
+Minnesota’s licensure fees for LPNs and RNs is $105.
+The exam focuses on four main topics taught in RN programs in Minnesota, including safe, effective care environment; health promotion and maintenance; preventative healthcare; and psychosocial integrity.
 The NCLEX-RN pass rate for first-time test takers in 2016 was 83.59%.

 Nursing Licensure in Minnesota

-Once a student passes, they receive a nursing licence in the mail that allows them to begin practicing.
-Nurses need to receive a new license if they move states, although in Minnesota a bordering states exception allows nurses moving from North Dakota, South Dakota, Iowa, or Wisconsin to practice without a Minnesota licence.
+Once a student passes, they receive a nursing license in the mail that allows them to begin practicing.
+Nurses must apply for a new license if they move to another state, although in Minnesota an exception allows nurses moving from North Dakota, South Dakota, Iowa, or Wisconsin to practice without a Minnesota license.

-For nurses who pass the NCLEX-RN in another state and plan to move to Minnesota, the state allows them a licence through endorsement.
+For nurses who pass the NCLEX-RN in another state and plan to move to Minnesota, the state allows them a license through endorsement.
 This requires nurses to show proof of all previous state licenses and diplomas.
-The Minnesota Nursing Board is the state’s official licensing board, and provides information and resources for those attending nursing school online in Minnesota.
+The Minnesota Nursing Board is the state’s official licensing board and provides information and resources for those attending nursing school online in Minnesota.

 RN and LPN App. $105